topcoder-platform/corona-viewer/README.md

   Instead, in the src/app.js, there is a global cached events array holding the last 7 days events (configurable by `CACHED_EVENTS_MAX_DAYS_BACK`);
   Each client connection will at first retrieve the cached events, then for new event arrived later after client connected, it will be immediately sent to client;
   so the Kafka calls are minimal, there is only one consumer connection to Kafka, no matter how many concurrent users.

+## Verification

+- setup local kafka server as above
+- start viewer app
+- run `node script/init-events` to add some past events
+- run `node script/send-event {index}`, where {index} is 0-4, to add some latest events
+- check viewer UI